swiftly-solution/documentation/src/docs/scripting/events/gameevents/onplayerinfo.md

 ---

 # OnPlayerInfo
-This event is triggered when a player changed his name
+This event is triggered when player_info is triggered.
 ::: tabs
 @tab Lua
 ```lua